SuperblocksHQ/ethereum-studio/packages/web-server/README.md

-Superblocks.com Web server
+Ethereum Studio Web server
 ============================

-Simple _NodeJS Express_ server used to serve the Superblocks dashboard in a production environment.
+Simple _NodeJS Express_ server used to serve the Ethereum Studio editor in a production environment.

 ## Testing locally (unit tests)